 The Russian government has repeatedly demonstrated that it is against freedom for the internet.
 The Russian government views the internet as a tool to control and monitor the public.
-Continuing in this trend, the Russian government has recently passed new laws restricting the internet, forcing internet companies to store and share client data with the government, and cracking down on dissent and protestors.
+Continuing in this trend, the Russian government has recently passed new laws restricting the internet, forcing internet companies to store and share client data with the government, and cracking down on dissent and protesters.

 One of the serious consequences of this new law is that it would “force phone companies and internet service providers to retain up to six months of communications between users, and require companies to store metadata for up to three years.”(1) Not only are there serious issues regarding privacy and anonymity to take in to account, but these new storage laws are expected to cost companies billions of dollars to implement.
 Many of the smaller companies are finding it difficult to achieve these goals.

 Russia wants its peoples’ information recorded and easily available.
 They are even willing to use force to achieve these goals.
 To gather a richer perspective from those directly affected, The Online Mind interviewed Ted Kim, CEO of London Trust Media Incorporated, home of the company Private Internet Access.
 Private Internet Access operated in Russia hosting public data and VPNs; praised for their anonymity they were a direct target by the Russian government.

 Russia recently has made changes to its surveillance legislation.
 How has this directly affected your company?

 Has the Russian government provided any compensation or satisfactory resolution?